-My 19 year old daughter died from Mitochondrial Encephalopathy Lactic Acidosis and Stroke Syndrome (MELAS), one of the mitochondrial diseases.
+My 19-year-old daughter died from Mitochondrial Encephalopathy Lactic Acidosis and Stroke Syndrome (MELAS), a form of mitochondrial disease.
 I have the same condition and my mother also died from this disease at the age of 89.
-My mother’s two aunties and an uncle also likely died from this devastating condition – although they were never formally diagnosed.
+My mother’s two aunties and an uncle also likely died from this devastating condition — although they were never formally diagnosed.

 The first thing to understand about mito is that it affects everyone differently, even within the same family.
 My late mother and daughter had different symptoms, and mine are different again.

 My mother showed minimal symptoms, although she did have several allergies like the rest of us.
-Mother had minor gut and bowel issues, foot and leg cramps, and in her sixties developed a shake in her hands.
-It wasn’t until her late eighties that she started having stroke-like episodes typical of MELAS and died in 2014, at 89.
+Mother had minor gut and bowel issues, foot and leg cramps, and in her 60s developed a shake in her hands.
+It wasn’t until her late 80s that she started having stroke-like episodes typical of MELAS and died in 2014, at 89.